Martinsos/edlib/README.md

 You can run `./bin/runTests` to confirm that it works!

 Optionally, you can run `sudo make install` to install edlib library on your machine (on Linux, this will usually install it to `usr/local/lib` and `usr/local/include`).

+You may also install edlib using Conda: `conda install edlib`.

 ---